-Most marketers looking to start a digital marketing program for their company are usually met with some resistance from the higher ups.
+Most marketers looking to start a digital marketing program for their company in the outdoor, hunting, shooting sports industries are usually met with some resistance from the higher ups.

 In this post, I share three case studies that we’ve worked hard on over the past 2 years that received some outstanding results.